bitzaldot/bitzal-sdk-docs/SCRIPT.md

 > After this, all steps should have an section where we update the tests according to the new steps,
 > and interact with the chain using one or more of the tools

-## Part 2: Build a BROKEN Validator Selection Pallet
+## Part 2: Build a BROKEN Validator Selection Barrel

 ### Step 1: Basic Staking; use of `on_initialize`